South America: The Top End

 01/12/2020 Medellin (BLD)

 Medellin was once dubbed ‘The Most Dangerous City in the World’ by Time Magazine.
 In the last 20 years, however, it has completely reinvented itself at a speed that no other city in the world has matched.
 Situated in a narrow valley, the city’s skyline – which is reminiscent of La Paz – reaches to the top of the surrounding peaks.
 Today we set out to explore ‘the City of Eternal Spring’, visiting the historic quarter, the beautiful parks and plazas, and amazing urban development projects, including Colombia’s cable car system, built to service poorer neighborhoods located high on the mountainsides.
 In the afternoon we learn about Colombia’s notorious drug lord and ‘Robin Hood’, Pablo Escobar, a man both loved and feared by millions of people.
-We see where his extensive cocaine operation took place and the house where Escobar was shot and killed in 1993.
+We see where his extensive cocaine operation took place and where he was shot and killed in 1993.
 Our tour today also takes us to the Museo de Antioquia for an exhibition of the famous Colombian artist, Fernando Botero.

 02/12/2020 Medellin – Guatapé – Medellin (BLD)